Stöckert 3T Heater-Cooler Devices

 - Difficulty breathing

-- Persistent cough or cough with blood
+- A persistent cough or a cough with blood

 Other infection-related complications that can occur up to years after surgery include: